OISF/suricata/doc/userguide/upgrade.rst

 - Encrypted quic traffic bypass is now independently controlled through ``app-layer.protocols.quic.encryption-handling`` setting.
 The setting can either be ``bypass``, ``track-only`` or ``full``.
+- Default value for ``stream.reassembly.depth`` when the value is not specified in suricata.yaml is now 1 MiB instead of 0/unlimited.

 Logging Changes
 ~~~~~~~~~~~~~~~